-Video games can be harmless when played every now and then to take the edge off, but when do they become a major issue?
+Video games can be harmless when played every now and then, but when do they become a major issue?

 When does an innocent hobby become a serious, life-changing addiction?

 Even though video games have been around for almost 5 decades, they are one of the most rapidly evolving mediums on our planet and as a result, studies on the potential harms of video gaming have been very slow to develop.

 Gaming addiction, UK and beyond, is likely to become more and more of an issue in the future as video games become more advanced, virtual reality gaming becomes more common, and more generations grow up with video gaming as a fundamental entertainment medium alongside movies, books etc.

 The World Health Organisation or WHO just recently classified “gaming disorder” as a real condition in late 2018.

 Drawing the line between video game addiction and normal behaviour can be very difficult as video games are designed to encourage impulsive play in many ways.

 Gamers can buy a new video game and spend hours on it every evening for a week or two, prioritising it over everything else, and then return to normal when they feel “done with it”.